-Lying down – Semi Supine – is one of the quickest and simplest ways of allowing our bodies to come back into shape.
+Lying down – Semi-Supine – is one of the quickest and simplest ways of allowing our bodies to come back into shape.
 This procedure has beneficial effects.
 It allows the spine to de-rotate and lengthen, and brings the head into a more forward position relative to the neck.
-In the supine position with knees bent, the pelvis can tilt backward and the lumbar curve flattens out.
+In the supine position with knees bent, the pelvis can tilt backwards and the lumbar curve flattens out.
 The spinal and abdominal muscles will release tension, allowing gravity to have a beneficial effect on the diaphragm and the ribcage to work more efficiently.

 A deeper breathing pattern happens, and the whole system calms down.
 Fully supported by the floor, the inherent elasticity of the body has a chance to come back.
 If you lie down for up to twenty minutes each day, even more than once, it will make an appreciable difference.

-Benefits of Semi Supine
+Benefits of Semi-Supine

 – Releases muscles and joints.

-– Takes pressure off spine.
+– Takes the pressure off the spine.

 – Releases diaphragm giving more rib movement.Allows for more regular breathing.

 – Gives time to think and become more conscious.